mrandrewandrade/blog/_posts/2016-02-16-generalized-solution-to-multi-echelon-inventory-decisions.md

 This means that this would cost the store about \$277.79 more if they choose to order, ship and store to the retail store.

-Optimum Cost Using a Warehouse {#optimum-cost-using-a-wharehouse}
+Optimum Cost Using a Warehouse
 ------------------------------

-Given the assumptions in this problem, the approximate optimum solution of the two stage edeterministic multi-echelon serial system provides an annual cost of around \$447.21.
+Given the assumptions in this problem, the approximate optimum solution of the two stage deterministic multi-echelon serial system provides an annual cost of around \$447.21.
 This means that the policy change would cost the store at most about \$5.61 less if they order 144 parts to the warehouse and 136 parts from the warehouse to the retail store.
-Alex Halek would be able to rest at ease and possibly use those savings towards the purchase of a delicious Speedway Big Hog Cheddar Dog at next year’s Spring Cup.
+Alex Halek wwould be able to rest at ease and possibly use those savings towards the purchase of a delicious Speedway Big Hog Cheddar Dog at next year’s Spring Cup.